If you're getting screened for your annual exam or for possible abnormalities, you want the most accurate mammogram possible.

 - The Sonoran Health and Emergency Center, 33423 N. 32nd Ave., Phoenix, off Interstate 17.

 To schedule a mammogram, please call the Breast Health and Research Center at 623-780-HOPE (4673).
-Please note: A mammography prescription from your primary caregiver is required.
+Please note: A mammography prescription from your primary care provider is required.